Esri/lerc/README.md

 ## How to use

 Lerc can be run anywhere without external dependencies.
-This project includes a test sample of how to use LERC directly.
+This project includes test samples of how to use LERC directly, currently for C++, C#, and Python.
+We have added a small data sample under `testData/` and a precompiled 32 bit dll `Lerc32.dll` under `bin/`.
+This way the C# and python test programs should run without having to rebuild the Lerc dll and without further modifications.
+These test programs can be found in `OtherLanguages/`.
 LERC can also be used as a compression for the MRF format via [GDAL](http://gdal.org) release 2.1 or newer.

 ### Windows